Scrambles86/dice_depot/README.md

 <ul>
     <li>A rewards system, giving cutomers points based on their past purchases</li>
     <li>The ability for users to reset forgotten or lost passwords</li>
+    <li>The ability for customers to check the status of the game they want to sell using their profile</li>
 </ul>

 <h2>Technologies Used</h2>